-In connection with the December 2011 offering, we entered into a Registration Rights Agreement, dated as of January 9, 2012 with the investors in the December 2011 offering.
-Pursuant to such agreement, we agreed with such investors to provide certain rights to register under the Securities Act of 1933, as amended, the shares of our common stock issuable upon any conversion of the Notes and the exercise of the Warrants, and agreed to file a registration statement within 7 business days of the closing of the December 2011 offering to register the offering of the shares of our common stock issuable upon conversion of the Notes and the exercise of the Warrants.
-For a further description of the registration rights we granted in our December 2011 offering, see "Description of December 2011 Offering - Registration Rights Agreement" on page 62 below.
+In connection with the May 2012 offering, we entered into a Registration Rights Agreement, dated as of May 18, 2012 with the investors in the May 2012 offering.
+Pursuant to such agreement, we agreed with such investors to provide certain rights to register under the Securities Act of 1933, as amended, the shares of our common stock issuable upon any conversion of the May 2012 Notes and the exercise of the May 2012 Warrants, and agreed to file a registration statement within thirty business days of the closing of the May 2012 offering to register the offering of the shares of our common stock issuable upon conversion of the May 2012 Notes and the exercise of the May 2012 Warrants.